 If you have paid for the medical services yourself then you are responsible for submitting your claim.
 Please click here for online claims submission.

 The piece of paper showing the charges for your treatment and any payments made that the doctor or hospital gives you at the time of your visit is your original.

-IMPORTANT: for prescription medications (the kind that you get from the Pharmacist at the back counter in a pharmacy or drug store) we must have the receipt that has the following information:
+IMPORTANT: for prescription medications (the kind that you get from the Pharmacist at the back counter in a pharmacy or drug store) you must have the receipt.